 - Support the workforce through all of these issues on a global, round-the-clock basis using digital capabilities that may not exist right now

 Meeting these demands has required new behaviors.
 Policy decisions that historically might have dragged on for months are now being made in hours, if not minutes.
 Day-to-day decisions are being pushed down the hierarchy out of necessity.
 Job descriptions are being put aside as workers answer the call of duty, whatever that might entail.
-Put another way, traditional bureaucratic practices are falling by the wayside.
-Maybe, just maybe, this is the kind of change that’s long overdue.

 Embracing the “New Normal”

 Businesses have been lamenting bureaucratic inefficiency for decades.
 While most have made little progress in busting bureaucracy, there are notable exceptions.
 The more disruption a company or industry must handle, the more urgent the need to find more flexible and responsive operating models.
 But, especially in the age of digital disruption, few leaders would argue that the bureaucratic model is really working.

 Busting bureaucracy is no easy task.
 For one thing, the bureaucratic model is baked into everything from government regulations (e.g., EEOC) to business school curricula.
 Moreover, bureaucracy must be appreciated for what it truly is -- a governance model for getting and keeping large organizations oriented to enterprise priorities and strategies.
 Let’s face it, the cascading authority structure of hierarchical organizations is a proven way to accomplish what Max Weber, the acknowledged “father” of bureaucracy, called “imperative coordination.”
 Alternatives to the bureaucratic model must somehow achieve imperative coordination.
 Otherwise they will fail.